sheriffMoose/storybook-extras/packages/angular/README.md

 3. Refer to the sections below for the documentation of the built-in features.

-## Demo
+## Demo/Chromatic
 Find the published demo storybook on chromatic [here](https://master--63c1a45beed1a8f036a44e28.chromatic.com/)

-## Features
+## Angular Specific Features

--   ⚡️ Zero config setup
--   📚 Supports latest Storybook Implementation
+These particular features I found to be helpful when integrating Storybook into existing projects.
+Feel free to request any more features that you may find a must or even just nice-to-have 😊.

 -   📔 Coverage Instrumentation for Test-Runner
 -   🧪 Auto injector for Angular services
 -   🦥 Lazy loading documentation
 -   💬 Source code display
--   💻 Console Logs Panel
--   🌯 Toolbar setup for Story Wrappers
+-   🌯 Story Wrappers selector toolbar
--   📃 Auto Markdown & HTML Docs support
--   👨‍💻 Swagger/OpenAPI Integration

 ### Test Runner Coverage Instrumentation